fpapado/proto/README.md

 React components under that directory are thin wrappers on top of HTML elements (e.g. `<p>`, `<div>`).
 They provide extra "styling superpowers" from [styled-system](https://jxnblk.com/styled-system/).
 The design system values are mapped to css classnames dynamically, using the [emotion](https://github.com/emotion-js/emotion) css-in-js library.
-In that sense, CSS is more like the target, but the essence is in the values.
+In that sense, CSS is more like the target, but the imporant stuff is in the values.

 In the shortest way I can put it: